Updated on 26th December 2024 | 4:00 pm | #WhatAfterCAT

-Once CAT results are out, further steps can be a source of anxiety for many candidates, especially regarding the selection process for IIM admissions and other prestigious B-schools in India.
+After CAT 2024 results are out, further steps can be a source of anxiety for many candidates, especially regarding the selection process for IIM admissions and other prestigious B-schools in India.
 This reflects the aspirations and uncertainties that many CAT aspirants experience.
 It's a crucial moment to determine their future academic and career paths.
-Let's look into the essential steps you must take after your CAT results to make informed decisions about your MBA journey.

 After receiving your CAT results, the following steps depend on factors such as your score, the colleges you're targeting, and your career goals.
 Here are some frequent actions that candidates take after CAT results: